slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/Status/State` (read only enumeration)

-Indicates the known state of this resource (for example, if the resource is enabled).
-Enabled indicates that the resource is available.
-Disabled indicates that the resource has been made unavailable intentionally, but it can be enabled.
-Offline indicates that the resource is unavailable intentionally and requires action to be made available.
-InTest indicates that the component is undergoing testing.
-Starting indicates that the resource is on its way to becoming available.
-Absent indicates that the resource is physically unavailable.
+This indicates the known state of the resource, such as if it is enabled.

 **Defined values**:

+* `null`:  the value is temporarily unavailable

 * `Enabled`